DataX-JieHao/MiNet/README.md

 [Pathway Sparse Mask](http://datax.kennesaw.edu/MiNet/gbm_binary_pathway_mask.npz)

-## Training, Validation and Evaluation of Cox-PASNet
+## Training, Validation and Evaluation of MiNet
 Run.py: to train the model with the inputs from train.csv.
 Hyperparmeters are optimized by grid search automatically with validation.csv.
 C-index is used to evaluate the model performance with test.csv.